Environmental Grants

 Required documentation:

-• Photos before and after the installation of the charging station;
+- Photos after the installation of the charging station;

-• Proof of purchase indicating the name and address of the company, GST and QST numbers and date of purchase;
+- Proof of purchase indicating the name and address of the company and date of purchase;

-• Proof of installation showing the company name, address, GST and QST numbers, date of installation and the address where the installation was performed;
+- Proof of installation showing the company name, address, date of installation and the address where the installation was performed;

 Rain barrels